Skylark0924/Rofunc/README.md

 ## Roadmap

-Roadmap is a personal learning experience and also a simple guidance about Robotics.
+Roadmap is a personal learning experience and also simple guidance about Robotics.

 ## Rofunc

-Rofunc is a package for real-world robotics experiment, including useful functions about devices (Xsens, Optitrack, Zed) and planning.
+Rofunc is a package for real-world robotics experiments, including useful functions for devices (Xsens, Optitrack, Zed) and planning.

 ### Installation